2015 Wrap Up As the new year approaches, some time has passed to reflect on the past

 when flat out.
 At least for this night I could race with the pack at the

 back.
-I don’t know what we’re missing but we’ll try something different
+I dont know what were missing but well try something different

 next race.